-As a Technical Lead I realise that delivering a successful product is the result of a combination of short bursts of intense periods of activity spread out over a longer period of time.
+As a Technical Lead I realize that delivering a successful product is the result of a combination of short bursts of intense periods of activity spread out over a longer period of time.
 Sprints are needed to make sure you meet your short-term goals while never losing sight of the clarity and planning needed for a sustainable long-term marathon.
-Technical debt is part of every organisation, and must be paid off at a constant pace, to not drag down the speed of iteration.
+Technical debt is part of every organization, and must be paid off at a constant pace, to not drag down the speed of iteration.
 It must never be allowed to become a reason for not shipping on time.

 As an Engineering Coach I know that every engineer is a human being with needs, personality traits, misfortunes and personal goals.
-The software running the organisation is only as good as the strength and happiness of your team.
+The software running the organization is only as good as the strength and happiness of your team.
 Engineers are smart, dedicated and always re-educating themselves, provide in that thirst for knowledge, and you have a formula to sustain your most valuable assets.
 Give your best engineers plenty of opportunities to learn from others outside your organization, while allocating their time wisely to help them teach those within your organization.

 As a Chief Technology Officer I’ve experienced the importance of the collaboration between tech, product, marketing, and operations.
-All of these departments need to work in tandem for an organisation to succeed.
-None serves the other, but all serve the mission and vision of the organisation.
+All of these departments need to work in tandem for an organization to succeed.
+None serves the other, but all serve the mission and vision of the organization.
 A technical roadmap is of no value on its own, but must strike a balance between achieving technical excellence, and delivering on planned product features.